When to use MCP

 Building an MCP server

-For a step-by-step tutorial, see Build an MCP server — Model Context Protocol.Testing your server
+For a step-by-step tutorial, see how to build and MCP server using:Testing your server

 You can test your server locally with the MCP Inspector:Best practices